Tilde: Nasalization

 It is also as a small n that the tilde originated when written above other letters, marking a Latin n which had been elided in old Galician-Portuguese.
 In modern Portuguese it indicates nasalization of the base vowel: mão "hand", from Lat. manu-; razões "reasons", from Lat. rationes.
-This usage has been adopted in the orthographies of several native languages of South America, such as Guarani and Nheengatu, as well as in the International Phonetic Alphabet (IPA) and many other phonetic alphabets.
+This usage has been adopted in the orthographies of several native languages of South America, such as Guaraní and Nheengatu, as well as in the International Phonetic Alphabet (IPA) and many other phonetic alphabets.
 For example, /[ljɔ̃]/ is the IPA transcription of the pronunciation of the French place-name Lyon.

 In Breton, the symbol ñ after a vowel means that the letter n serves only to give the vowel a nasalised pronunciation, without being itself pronounced, as it normally is.
 For example, an gives the pronunciation /[ãn]/ whereas añ gives /[ã]/.
+A similar convention in the Turtle Mountain orthography for Southern Michif uses ñ to nasalise the prior vowel.

 In the DMG romanization of Tunisian Arabic, the tilde is used for nasal vowels õ and ṏ.